vitelabs/vite.js/readme.md

 * Test on branch 'test'
 * Fixed version on branch 'dev/{version}'

-`Notice: Development branch split from 'dev/{version}'.
+`Notice: development branch split from 'dev/{version}'.
 If 'dev/{version}' is not exist, split from 'master'`

 #### example